Elsewhere, Part 1

 “What else could I do in Phoenix?”
 Christina cut him off.

 “Oh . . . “ Drew bit his lip.
 As a tourist, some of the things that Drew recommended were to see the Frank Lloyd Wright House called Taliesin West, visit the art museum, hike Camelback Mountain, to wander the botanic gardens and shop in Scotsdale.
-There were lots of restaurants but mostly chains, so it definitely didn’t have the reputation for good food like Chicago.
+There were lots of restaurants but mostly chains, but that was changing now.
 Outside of Phoenix, if she had time, of course, Drew mentioned exploring Sedona and a trip to Arcosanti, which was a town in the desert devoted to creating a community that lived in harmony with the earth.

 “It’s an eco town that they started building in the 70s and are still building.
 They had this vision of being ‘green’ before anyone knew what that was.
 To avoid suburban sprawl which is out of control in Phoenix,” Drew commented and took a sip of his beer.